sherpal8/backendDevPractise/README-api.md

 - \$ npm run viewTables (output of production schemae in ./output.txt)

-- \$ npm run dev (runs nodemon on port 9090 to then allow requests with the Insomnia rest client https://insomnia.rest/)
+- \$ npm run dev (runs nodemon on port 9090 to then allow requests with the Insomnia rest client https://insomnia.rest/.
+Should PORT 9090 be blocked on your local computer, you may change the PORT number value in ./listen.js i.e. in the root folder)

 - \$ npm run repopulateDB (to allow migration rollback, then migrate latest, and finally the re-seeding of PG production database should the need arise)